 In Brainspotting, your brain-body activation around a particular issue is paired with a relevant eye and orienting position, called a brainspot.
 These brainspots are actually holding your emotional and/or physical experiences in an often wordless and felt form of memory.
 Unresolved trauma affects our nervous systems and contributes to depression, anxiety, PTSD, and many of the other challenges you might be facing.
 Brainspotting can help treat PTSD, panic attacks, unhealthy habits, depression, anxiety, performance anxiety, insomnia, chronic pain, anger, low self-esteem, abuse, trauma and any psychological issue that is interfering with your life.

-I know it can be scary to consider a new type of treatment, so as a BSP trained therapist I will first work with you to build trust and explore what your goals are for treatment and anything specific you have in mind to work on.
+We realize it can be scary to consider a new type of treatment, so as a BSP trained therapist, your provider will first work with you to build trust and explore what your goals are for treatment and anything specific you have in mind to work on.
 One of the many benefits of Brainspotting is that it is noninvasive, which means you can share as little or as much information as you want or feel is necessary about your trauma.
-Once we have identified a topic to 'spot' I will help you to position your eyes in ways that will enable them to target the sources of your negative emotions.
-This process will allow us to access these emotions on a deeper level while at the same time target any physical effects of your trauma.
+Once we have identified a topic to 'spot' your therapist will help you to position your eyes in ways that will enable them to target the sources of your negative emotions.
+This process will allow you to access these emotions on a deeper level while at the same time target any physical effects of your trauma.
 It is a powerful, focused treatment method that easily integrates into individual and couple’s therapy.